-“Based on the latest state, local and internal data trends, Ford is adjusting our face mask protocol for all Ford facilities in Kentucky,” the memo reads.
+“Based on the latest state, local, and internal data trends, Ford is adjusting our face mask protocol for all Ford facilities in Kentucky,” the memo reads.

-The memo said all employees, visitors and vendors must follow the protocol, “regardless of vaccine status.”
-It also notes “Ford continues to encourage team members to get vaccinated.
+The memo said all employees, visitors, and vendors must follow the protocol, “regardless of vaccine status.”
+It also notes, “Ford continues to encourage team members to get vaccinated.

 Wells Fargo and U.S. Bancorp. two of the largest employers in downtown Minneapolis, are pushing back their return-to-office plans this fall as COVID-19 cases continue to rise.

-“We will continue to monitor the situation and make further adjustments if required to prioritize the health and safety of our employees and customers,” Scott Powell, the company’s chief operating office, said in the email.
+“We will continue to monitor the situation and make further adjustments if required to prioritize the health and safety of our employees and customers,” Scott Powell, the company’s chief operating officer, said in the email.

-The internet retail giant said “we will continue to follow local government guidance and work closely with leading medical healthcare professionals, gathering their advice and recommendations as we go forward to ensure our work spaces are optimized for the safety of our teams.”
+The internet retail giant said, “we will continue to follow local government guidance and work closely with leading medical healthcare professionals, gathering their advice and recommendations as we go forward to ensure our workspaces are optimized for the safety of our teams.”